 She stopped and looked up at me.
 “What in God’s name…?”

-She nodded almost sleepily before the quick snap of her neck snuffed the light from her eyes just as instantly.
+She nodded almost sleepily before the quick snap of her neck snuffed the light from her eyes.
 I laid her down gently, a bittersweet feeling pervading into the darkness that had ravaged me.

 Her voice was soothing as she said, “You learn quickly.
 I’ve chosen my progeny well.”